 For example, clients, it turns out, were pretty bowled over by their advisers’ communications as the pandemic took hold last year.
 It worked wonders for their confidence.
 But clients did not feel quite as upbeat about virtual meetings as advisers did.
 This is an insight you can use to decide whether virtual conferencing is an investment worth making.

-We hope you find this first Barometer useful, and helpful enough to come back for more when we run our next one before the summer.
+We hope you find this first Barometer useful, and helpful enough to come back for more when we run our next one later in 2021.

 It would also be remiss of me not to mention that, should you be interested in more insights from Embark Group, you can sign up easily at embarkgroup.co.uk/insights